 - another type of bacteria, fungi, or virus may be causing your infection

 - your UTI may be another condition that has UTI-like symptoms

 When you have an antibiotic-resistant UTI, it means that the bacteria causing your infection isn’t responsive to antibiotic treatment.
-This happens when bacteria evolve in response to frequent or constant antibiotic use.
+This happens when bacteria evolve in response to frequent antibiotic use.

 When a urinalysis is performed without an additional urine culture, there’s a risk that the antibiotic prescribed for your infection may not be the right one.

-In some cases, UTIs don’t respond to antibiotics because they’re not a UTI at all.
-Instead, another underlying condition might be causing UTI-like symptoms.
+In some cases, UTIs don’t respond to antibiotics because they’re not UTIs at all.
+Instead, another underlying condition may cause similar symptoms.